 Latkovac is amazing in every way – here is a nice walk through video

 From the warm welcome of the Knezevic family, to the home cooking of local meats, organic fruit and vegetables and of course locally produced wine and Rakija – this is a blissful place to be.

 Founded by Serbia’s Female Entrepreneur of the year Sanja Knezevic – Ana Mirkovic’s sister.

 This was a tiny derelict hamlet that for over 200 years had been home to the Knezevic family.

 Sanja has restored almost all the buildings to their original glory and has created an idyll in what is considered the heart of Serbia.

-Its Artists Colony is one of the most valued in South East Europe.
+It holds an Artists Colony considered to be one of the most valued in South East Europe.

-We stayed here for four days – revisiting old friends like Kosta Botunjac and discovering new stuff like an Olympic sized swimming pool in Aleksandrovac outdoor and 10p entry fee – kids heaven.
+We stayed here for four days – revisiting old friends like Kosta Botunjac and discovering new stuff like an Olympic sized swimming pool in Alexandrovac outdoor and 10p entry fee – kids heaven.

 It was soon time to head off on our first long journey of the trip – to Montenegro, Herceg Novi.

 It was 163 miles and probably the toughest 5 hours driving I have ever done.
 Put simply, parts of the road are straight out of Top Gear horror journeys, some of the drivers are stone mad and doing this in one go was also stone mad.